ibm-cloud-docs/watson-assistant/preview-share.md

 ## Copying a link to share
 {: #preview-share-link}

 You can share an unauthenticated version of your assistant with your team by sending them a link.
 The link opens a sample web page with an interactive web chat widget where you can test out your assistant as if you were a customer.
-This method of previewing lets you share your in-progress assistant with subject-matter experts in your organization without needing access to {{site.data.keyword.conversationshort}} itself.
+Your subject-matter experts can test your in-progress assistant without needing access to {{site.data.keyword.conversationshort}} itself.
 The experience is identical to using **Preview this environment** on the draft environment tab.

 To share a link:
 1. On the **Preview** page, click **Copy link to share**.